richiectr360/richiectr360/README.md

 I'm an AI software engineer focused on shipping real-world systems that blend high performance with rapid iteration.
 I’ve worked on LLM-integrated backends, inference engines, and AI-powered tools—plus contributed to open-source projects at GitLab and Marvel.

 I’m currently building at **StreamGale**, where I’m working on:
 - ⚙️ A **Rust-based inference engine** deployed at the edge
 - 🛰️ Real-time data streaming pipelines
 - 🧠 Federated learning with lightweight client-server AI

-In 2025, I also won a national AI + data science hackathon, featured in **Times Square** and **1871** — building rapid prototypes that actually worked in production.
+In 2024, I also won a national AI + data science hackathon - featured in [**Times Square**](https://www.linkedin.com/feed/update/urn:li:activity:7193663891158061057/) and [**1871**](https://www.linkedin.com/feed/update/urn:li:activity:7257032180856496128/), a national competitive programming contest.

 ---